-At Brake Masters, we are experts at front end repairs and wheel alignment.
-Your car's tire alignment, suspension and steering components should be checked regularly.
+At Brake Masters, we are experts at front end repairs and wheel alignment near you.
+We use the most powerful car wheel alignment equipment on the market today.
+Four precision cameras to measure the position and orientation of each wheel.
+Your car's tire alignment, suspension, and steering components should be checked regularly.
 Tires that wear out excessively fast or in one particular area likely need to be aligned to prevent further wear.

 Camber, Toe, and Caster.
 You may have heard these terms before, but what they refer to is the way your tire makes contact with the road and all three can tell a lot about your car or truck's alignment:

 Camber is the amount of tilt the entire wheel has vertically, inward or outwards, towards the hood of your car or the ground.
 Too much camber, either way, can indicate misalignment due to damaged ball-joints, bearings and other parts in your vehicle's suspension.